norman/friendly_id/Guide.md

 ## Scoped Slugs

+_Note that in FriendlyId prior to 3.2.0, you could specify a non-standard `:scope` argument on finds.
+This feature has been removed in 3.2.0 in favor of the query stategies described below._

 FriendlyId can generate unique slugs within a given scope.
 For example, assume you have an application that displays restaurants.
 Without scoped slugs, if two restaurants are named "Joe's Diner," the second one will end up with "joes-diner--2" as its friendly_id.
-Using scoped allows you to keep the slug names unique for each city, so that the second "Joe's Diner" could have the slug "joes-diner" if it's located in a different city:
+Using scoped allows you to keep the slug names unique for each city, so that the second "Joe's Diner" can also have the slug "joes-diner", as long as it's located in a different city:

     class Restaurant < ActiveRecord::Base
       belongs_to :city